 Medical Interventions (Grade 11 course – available 2021-2022)

 Students currently enrolled in Grade 8 during the 2018-2019 school year (Class of 2023) are eligible to apply to this pathway.
 Depending on available slots, students currently enrolled in 9th grade (Class of 2022) MAY be invited to apply.
 Available slots for 9th grade students will be determined no later than May 22, 2019.
 Applying students will be expected to commit to completing all three of the above courses from grade 9 through 11.

 Students can apply online below.
-The deadline for online application is Thursday April 11, 2019 11:59AM.
+The deadline for online application HAS BEEN EXTENDED TO Friday, April 26, 2019 11:59AM.

 NEW K-8 SCIENCE RESOURCE